Teaching English in Cambodia in 2026: The Complete Guide

 When to Apply for Teaching Jobs in Cambodia

-Private and international schools tend to follow more traditional academic cycles, with most recruitment taking place in the months leading up to the new school year in August or September, and a smaller intake around the start of the calendar year.
+Private and international schools follow a more traditional academic calendar, recruiting mainly in the months before their August or September start, with a smaller window at the start of the calendar year.

 Living Costs & How Much You Can Save in Cambodia